Looking for the details on how to apply for an OCI card in the UK?

 - Indian Visa (if applicable): If you hold an Indian visa (with 3+ months validity), upload a copy

-- Spouse OCI card and Marriage Certificate: if “Spouse” is the basis of your application
+- Spouse OCI card and Marriage Certificate: if “Spouse” is the basis of your OCI application

 - Relationship Certificate: Birth certificates of your parents/grandparents depending on the basis of your application

-So this is what I did – I uploaded cancelled Indian passport and Surrender certificate scans together.
+So this is what I did – I uploaded cancelled Indian passport and Surrender certificate scans together as a single file.

-If you want to, you can combine the docs and upload the single pdf file.
+You can combine the docs and upload a single pdf file if you want to.